 When another streamer raids you, welcome the new viewers and thank the broadcaster for raiding you.
 Reach out to them and ask them about their content.

 Ask their followers what they like about the broadcaster they came up with and engage with them.
 Don’t talk about yourself or your channel until they ask.
 Again, see this as an opportunity to network.

 Shout out to them on social media, thanking them for the raid.
 When you are finished with your stream, take the chance to look at the content on their channel.
 If you enjoy their content, reach out to them to ask for a Twitch collab.

-View the process of raiding as another tool in your inventory.
-Done right, you can build a reliable team that will work together to build up your communities.
+View the process of raiding another tool in your inventory.
+When done right, it becomes a positive experience, and you can build a reliable team that will work together to build up your communities.